 3-4 sets of Heavy woollens in most part of the year except July and August where one can get away with light woollens.

 1 heavy woollen jacket is always handy throughout the year even in the months of July and August (personally I feel) where it can act as a backup.
 But, you should carry 1 light woollen jacket as well in the month of June to August, may be, there could be days when you need just your light jacket only.
+I have been using my fleece zipper Quechua Forclaz 50 for last 5-6 years and much pleased by them always because they act as a really warm base layer below any jacket or windcheater.

 3-4 pairs of woollen socks.
 And if going to Ladakh in winters from November to March, you also might need good insulated shoes as well to protect your feet from the cold.